 First the facts.
 Plaintiff sees his primary care physician because he is experiencing weakness and numbness in his right hand, arm, and side.
-The doctor thinks Plaintiff is having a stroke and sent him to Greater Baltimore Medical Center or, as we all call it, GBMC.
+The doctor thinks the Plaintiff is having a stroke and sent him to Greater Baltimore Medical Center or, as we all call it, GBMC.
 He is not sent to the emergency room but to the urgent care department which typically gets, as you would think, less urgent cases.
 This is the origin of a lot of lawsuits to be sure.

 After the trial, Defendant moved for a post-trial JNOV.
 The circuit court granted the motion on causation grounds.
 The court found that Plaintiff’s expert witness did not establish a sufficient nexus between the violation of the standard of care and the subsequent stroke.

-I think the court did a smart thing and let the case go to verdict before kicking the verdict.
+I think the court did a smart thing and let the case go to a verdict before kicking the verdict.
 I don’t like the ruling and, as you will see, the Maryland Court of Special Appeals did not either.
 But you do both parties a disservice by dismissing the case and making them try it all over again if you get it wrong.
-Here, the judge gets is wrong but it all works out from a judicial economy standpoint because this case was getting appealed either way.
+Here, the judge gets it wrong, but it all works out from a judicial economy standpoint because this case was getting appealed either way.

 The Court of Special Appeals took up three questions on this malpractice appeal.
 First, did the circuit court err in denying GBMC’s motion to dismiss for failure to file a legally sufficient report from a qualified expert?
-Second, did the circuit court err in granting defendant’s motion for JNOV based on insufficient causation evidence?
+Second, did the circuit court err in granting the defendant’s motion for JNOV based on insufficient causation evidence?
 Finally, did the circuit court err in denying GBMC’s motions for judgment based on insufficient evidence?

 The last issue addresses the standard for granting a motion for judgment.
 GBMC claims that there was insufficient evidence that a nurse was negligent because she was not the person who sent the Plaintiff to urgent care rather than the emergency room.
 The CSA did not agree with this argument because that same nurse acknowledged her signature on the triage assessment form.
 The court found this to be tantamount to sending the Plaintiff in the wrong direction.
-Which, of course, it is.
+Which it is.
 The court thankfully lets common sense carry the day.